 - Actionable tips for each pillar of prevention you can implement right away at your organization

-Chief People Officer at Calm
+Chief People Officer, Calm

 Scott Domann is Chief People Officer of Calm, where he oversees people, learning and development, the recruitment of top talent, and operations.
 Throughout his career, Scott has led teams at start-ups and large companies, and he continues to create a culture founded in inclusion, creativity, and positive action.
 He has headed People and HR teams at leading companies such as Honey, Netflix, Facebook, Spotify, Disney, and Warner Bros.
 He holds a bachelor’s degree in psychology from the University of Kansas and a master’s degree in organizational and industrial psychology from New York University (NYU).